20511 - POLITICS AND POLICY MAKING

 |Continuous assessment||Partial exams||General exam|

 The assessment methods have been designed in order to stimulate your active involvement in the course and to develop a mix of knowledge and know how.
-Detailed instructions on the group assignment are provided in class.
+Detailed instructions on the group assignment will be provided in class.
 The grade breakdown is as follows:

 - Textbook: M. HOWLETT, M. RAMESH, A. PERL, Studying Public Policy, Oxford, Oxford University Press, 2009.